magneticio/vamp.io/content/documentation/how vamp works/routing-and-load-balancing.md

 date: 2016-09-13T09:00:00+00:00
 title: Routing and load balancing
 ---
 Vamp uses the tried and tested HAProxy reverse proxy software for routing/proxying and load balancing ([haproxy.com](https://www.haproxy.com)).
 Vamp Gateway Agent (VGA) manages the HAProxy configuration and HAProxy routes incoming traffic to endpoints (explicitly defined external gateways) or handles intra-service routing.
-By applying some iptables magic, Vamp makes sure that HAProxy configuration updates won't introduce dropped packages.
-That means zero-downtime reloads.
+By applying some iptables magic, Vamp makes sure that HAProxy configuration updates won't introduce dropped packages., that means zero-downtime reloads.

 ## Routing

 So how does Vamp exactly route traffic to the designated destinations?
 First we look for the [conditions](/documentation/using-vamp/conditions/) that might have been set for a route or gateway.
 This can be none, one or more conditions (see [boolean expression in conditions](/documentation/using-vamp/conditions/#boolean-expression-in-conditions)).
-There are also built-in short codes for common conditions, or you can use HAProxy ACL's directly.
+There are built-in short codes for common conditions, or you can use HAProxy ACLs directly.

 If the condition is met, we evaluate the condition strength percentage.
 A 100% setting means everybody that meets the condition is sent to this route.
-A 5% setting means 5% of all visitors that meet the condition are sent to this route, the remaining 95% are returned into the "bucket" and are distributed using the general weight settings.
-A weight setting for each available route defines the distribution of all remaining traffic not matched by a condition or not targetted by condition strength.
+A 5% setting means 5% of all visitors that meet the condition are sent to this route, the remaining 95% are returned into the "bucket" and distributed using the general weight settings.
+A weight setting for each available route defines the distribution of all remaining traffic not matching a condition or not targetted by condition strength.

 ## Load balancing